alexhernandezgarcia/alexhernandezgarcia.github.io/slides/latinx-icml26.md

 * trained with data from _real-world_ experiments and
 * used to quickly and cheaply evaluate queries

-.conclusion[There are infinitely many conceivable materials and combinatorially many molecules.
+.conclusion-float[There are infinitely many conceivable materials and combinatorially many molecules.
 Are predictive models enough?]
 ]

 .footnote[This ML model is _predictive_ or _discriminative_: classification or regression.]